StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/cold-hot-backup-restore.md

 ## Definitions

 A cold backup and restore involves shutting down TheHive and its architecture components to back up all data.
 This method ensures that the data is consistent and intact, but requires downtime.
-It's only available for standalone servers, not for cluster deployments.
+This option is available for standalone servers only, not for clusters.

 A hot backup and restore keeps TheHive running while it takes the backup.
 This reduces downtime but may not guarantee data integrity across all architecture components.
-It's available for both standalone servers and cluster deployments.
+It's available for both standalone servers and clusters.

 ## TheHive infrastructure challenges